feliciazhang/zebra-puzzle/README.md

 is basically useless information. so i think we should still do something else if jason says ok. we should check.

+Update update: oneineach and onlyoneroot are fine on their own dnfed, but I cannot dnf them together. the bear pt 2

 ### test_logic.py
 I even wrote unit tests for the above, thats how hard i thought this would work